One of the most commonly used features in Excel are its functions.

 - If you'll be sharing a workbook with a VBA function among a determined group of people, use an add-in.

-You may also want to consider using an add-in for storing functions that you use constantly.
-In Excel 2013 Power Programming with VBA, John Walkenbach lists 2 main advantages of using add-ins for these purposes:
+- You may also want to consider using an add-in for storing functions that you use constantly.
+The following are the 2 (main) advantages of using add-ins for these purposes:

-Using a add-ins, however, also carry some disadvantages.
-The more relevant, as explained by Walkenbach, is that your Excel workbooks become dependent on the add-in file.
+- Using a add-ins, however, also carry some disadvantages.
+The more important disadvantage is that your Excel workbooks become dependent on the add-in file.
 Therefore, whenever you share a workbook that uses a VBA function stored in an add-in, you also need to share the relevant add-in.

 VBA Data Types And Excel VBA Function Procedures